Experience You Need. Results You Want.

-Oil and gas leases frequently provide for a “primary term” of a set duration to allow oil and gas producers to explore for and begin to produce oil and gas.
-At the end of the “primary term”, the lease may continue in effect into a “secondary term” if the oil and gas producer satisfies its lease requirements.
-In most oil and gas leases, the “secondary term” lasts as long as the oil and gas producer satisfies the obligations in the lease, which usually demand the production of oil and gas in “paying quantities”.
+Oil and gas leases frequently provide for a “primary term” of a set duration which gives the oil and gas driller time to explore for and begin to produce oil and gas.
+Primary terms are typically five (5) years.
+At the end of the “primary term”, the lease may transition into a “secondary term” and will remain in effect so long as oil and gas is produced “in paying quantities”.
+This essentially means that the lease will remain in effect so long as the leasehold is producing oil and gas and generating some profit.
+The secondary term can last for 100 years.
+However, if the leasehold fails to produce oil and gas in sufficient quantities, an argument can be made that the lease automatically terminated and expired.
 Questions often arise regarding whether an oil and gas operator has satisfied the lease requirements to maintain the lease in effect past the end of the “primary term”.
 At other times, there are questions about whether an oil and gas operator is complying with the lease requirements during the “secondary term”.
-If you believe that an oil and gas operator has failed to comply with the terms of your oil and gas lease, the oil and gas attorneys at Houston Harbaugh can assist you in evaluating whether a claim exists that the oil and gas lease has terminated and in addressing the issue with an oil and gas operator, whether through negotiations or litigation.
+If you believe that an oil and gas operator has failed to comply with the terms of your oil and gas lease, the Oil and Gas Practice Group at Houston Harbaugh can assist you in evaluating whether that the oil and gas lease has terminated and what corrective measures need to be taken.
+We know lease expiration claims.
+Let our experience work for you.

 Related Blog Posts